-As incredible as it may sound, the drug industry accounts for 8% of all yearly international trade - the same as oil or tourism.
-In the UK, the drugs industry is worth about £8bn per year, and a large proportion of that is spent on drugs brought in from other countries.
+As incredible as it may sound, the drug industry accounts for 1% of all yearly international trade.
+In the UK, the drugs industry is worth about £200bn per year, and a large proportion of that is spent on drugs brought in from other countries.

-It's no doubt helped by the profit made from drugs on the street; cocaine, for instance, is worth £42 per gram compared to the cost at source of £850 per kilo.
-The UK heroin industry is worth £2.3bn with an estimated 270,000 users.
+It’s no doubt helped by the profit made from drugs on the street; cocaine, for instance, is worth £42 per gram compared to the cost at source of £850 per kilo.
+The global heroin industry is worth £38bn, with an estimated 290,000 users in the UK.

 Methods of smuggling drugs:

 - Via ship, usually in cargo freight containers.